 #3: Things to Bring Along

-One of my best tips for a nanny going to in-person interviews is to bring along a folder including copies of the following things:
+One of the best tips for a nanny going to in-person interviews is to bring along a folder including copies of the following things:

 Your CPR/First Aid certification, a recent copy of your motor vehicle report, a recent background check, and a copy of your resume.